ViktorWelbers/geo-feature-web-service/README.md

 <h2>Usage</h2>

-To get a JSON with aggregated entries for every feature:
+To get a JSONL with aggregated entries for every feature:

 `/v1/{LONGTITUDE}/{LATITUDE}/{RADIUS}`